March 14 – 24, 2014

 - Altitude Discomfort: La Paz is the highest capital city in the world (3,650m or 11,975 ft).
 It is common for travelers to Bolivia to experience symptoms of altitude sickness such as headaches and shortness of breath, especially in La Paz and the Altiplano region.
-These symptoms are generally mild and subside after the first day or so.
+These symptoms are generally mild and subside after a few days.
 It is important to take time to acclimatize by staying hydrated and not exerting yourself the first few days.
 Drinking coca tea can also provide relief.
 Persons with chronic medical conditions such as angina, heart failure, pulmonary diseases, and diabetes should consult with a high altitude medicine specialist before traveling.

 -For more information, contact Program Coordinator Katie Brimm at firstname.lastname@example.org or call (510) 654-4400, ext.
 223